 Download Summary (PDF)

 Post-Soviet countries often struggle to build democratic institutions and free and open societies, and Ukraine is no exception.
 In its first decade of independence, Ukraine evolved into a highly centralized and corrupt managed democracy.
-The seemingly inevitable progression toward autocracy was abruptly halted by the 2004 Orange Revolution, a public protest against fraudulent presidential elections.
-However constant political in-fighting thwarted any significant economic and political reforms and Victor Yanukovych, whose government has been widely criticized for a regression in democracy, was elected president in 2010.
-This trend continued in the 2012 parliamentary elections which international organizations, including IRI and the Organization for the Security and Cooperation in Europe, determined were a step backward in Ukraine’s democratic development.
+The seemingly inevitable progression toward autocracy was abruptly halted by the 2004 Orange Revolution, a public protest against fraudulent presidential election.
+However, constant political in-fighting thwarted any significant economic and political reforms and Victor Yanukovych, whose government has been widely criticized for a regression in democracy, was elected president in 2010.